GoogleContainerTools/kpt-config-sync/docs/design-docs/02-custom-root-reconciler-clusterrole.md

-# Custom RBAC assignments for `RootSync` and `RepoSync`
+# Custom RBAC assignments for `RootSync`

 * Author(s): @tomasaschan, @sdowell
-* Approver: @mortent, @karlkfi
+* Approver: @janetkuo, @karlkfi
 * Status: approved

 ## Summary

-This proposal introduces a way to manage the lifecycle of RBAC bindings for both `RootSync` and `RepoSync` objects.
+This proposal introduces a way to manage the lifecycle of RBAC bindings for `RootSync` objects.

 ### Historical Behavior